PrismLibrary/Prism-Documentation/docs/wpf/view-composition.md

 this.regionManager.RegisterViewWithRegion("MainRegion", typeof(EmployeeView));
 ```

 Optionally, you can provide a delegate that returns the view to be shown, as shown in the next example.
 The region manager will display the view when the region is created.

 ```cs
 // View discovery
 this.regionManager.RegisterViewWithRegion("MainRegion", () => this.container.Resolve<EmployeeView>());
 ```

-The UI Composition QuickStart has a walkthrough in the EmployeeModule ModuleInit.cs file that demonstrates how to use the **RegisterViewWithRegion** method.

 ### Displaying Views in a Region Programmatically